 - Expensive fines,

 As well, it’s worth highlighting that new ELDs often come with innovative solutions to make management easier.
 Meaning, managers and owners can better organize their fleet to boost productivity and reduce administrative tasks as reports can be automated.

 As previously mentioned, ELDs provide fleet managers with better management possibilities.
 Specifically, managers can better organize their fleets to essentially increase productivity and boost efficiency.
 This is due to the mass amounts of data that electronic logging devices collect in comparison to automatic onboarding recording devices.
 For example, when a fleet uses ELDs, drivers could be notified of maintenance checks that are predicted by forecasts, provided best transportation routes based on road conditions, and even have two-way communication with their managers while on the road.

 Transitioning your fleet from automatic onboarding recording devices to electronic logging devices can bring numerous financial benefits as well.
-While the upfront cost of this new technology may seem daunting for some, in the long term, fleet managers can save money (check out our current promotion).
+While the upfront cost of this new technology may seem daunting for some, in the long term, fleet managers can save money.
 Not only are drivers automatically eliminating the possibility of being fined as they are compliant, but fleet managers can better organize or manage their fleets (as briefly mentioned) to maximize profits.
 So again, drivers will take the fastest routes, better maintain their vehicles to reduce repair downtime, and even automate automotive reporting duties.

 How Automatic Onboarding Recording Devices And Electronic Logging Devices Differ